Daily Juice 048 – Money Moves in your 20s

 Here is the best financial advice I wish I received when I was in my 20, but I didn’t.
 I had to learn the hard way!

 Once you bring home the bacon, you’ll need to figure out how to slice it.

 Leave cheaply and learn how to budget.
 Without some sort plan of how you will allocate your earnings and how you will keep track on your expenses, it’s gonna be impossible to succeed.

-Over the years of practice as financial planner and seen how many people hate budgeting and I created my own system.
+Over the years of practice as a financial planner and seeing how many people hate budgeting and I created my own system.